Dreadnought offer a range of discrete but effective ventilation products that will not interfere with the aesthetics of

 This is a discreet ventilator flush with the roof, designed to blend in to the rest of the roof tiles.
 Sections of Dreadnought tiles are bonded to the leading edge of the tilevent in the same colour as the tiles on the rest of the roof to match in.
 It provides 7500mm2/m of ventilation per tile vent.
 They need to be 2 or 3 courses away from the ridge and 1m in from the gable end (to avoid the roof timbers).
 They should be installed every 1.5m to provide the required ventilation of 5,000mm2/m and can be staggered on either side of the roof to get the best quality of airflow.

-If they are used however in a warm roof, there can be an issue with the vent's spigot sitting on top of the insulation and a special order may be required.
+If they are used however in a warm roof, there can be an issue with the vent's spigot sitting on top of the insulation and a special version (reduced throat version) may be required.

 Our discreet ridgevents are specially made to match your half round ridge or plain angle ridge and they provide a ventilation area of 10,000mm2 per ridge vent.
 They should be installed every 2m along the ridgeline in order to provide the required ventilation of 5,000mm2/m.

 Ventilation for abutments and lean-to roofs

 This system provides unobtrusive ventilation to top edge abutments of lean-to roofs and ensures a continuous ventilation gap of 5,000mm2/m.
 It is recommended to be used together with the Tileline eaves ventilation system to ensure through ventilation of the roof space from low to high level.
 It is supplied in a pack of 6 x 1m lengths and can be used in conjunction with traditional "lead roll" details.